-All private security officers are required to complete 16 hours of continuing education every two years.
+All unarmed private security officers are required to complete 32 hours of continuing education every two years.

 Defencify Is The Premier Online Security Training

-You can now easily complete the required 16 hours of continuing education conveniently on your own schedule at any time, anywhere, on your computer, tablet or cellphone.
+You can now easily complete 16 of the 32 hours of ontinuing education (it will be updated to all 32 in the future) conveniently on your own schedule at any time, anywhere, on your computer, tablet or cellphone.

 There is no need to take time off work, travel, worry about being late due to traffic, or miss out on other things you want to do.